Everyone wants their app to be successful, right? But not everyone knows the way.

 Issue downloads: We strongly recommend putting some free content in the app if your normal issues are paid.
 While you’d think anybody who downloaded the app would download a free issue, unfortunately, it doesn’t work that way.
 We’ve heard of numbers as low as 20 percent and as high as 80 percent—most probably expect somewhere in the middle of that, depending on how well you draw users’ attention to the issue.

 Issue or subscription purchases (if applicable): You can get this number from the marketplace (i.e., iTunes or Google Play).
 The conversion from app download to issue (or subscription) purchase is, not surprisingly, much lower than the download conversion.
 In the game world, 1 to 5 percent is a commonly touted range; in content publications, numbers tend to be slightly higher.

 Issue opens: It’s a measure of how many people actually open the issue after downloading it.
 Again, people literally expect open percentages of 60 or 80 or 100, and that’s not realistic in any industry.
-Knowing that 30 percent is a great loyalty figure will help you, your bosses and your advertisers define success in a useful way.
-This is why multi-channel messaging and in-app promotion is the key to motivate users to open your app.
+Knowing that 30 percent is a great loyalty figure will help you, your bosses, and your advertisers define success in a useful way.
+This is why multi-channel messaging and in-app promotion is the key to motivating users to open your app.

 Retention: This can be simply tracked by using any analytics provider like Localytics.
 It’s often overlooked, but for recurring revenue businesses, it’s pivotal.
-It will tell you of all the people who used the app in a given week, how many are coming back after one, two, etc. weeks.
+It will tell you of all the people who used the app in a given week, and how many are coming back after one, two, etc. weeks.
 Across the app world, if you are getting 30-40 percent after 90 days, you’re doing great.

 These stats go beyond the conversion metrics discussed above and tell you what people are actually doing in your app.
 All of these can be analyzed using your analytics provider dashboard.